 and you’re good to go until the next day!

-Common intermittent fasting plans and how to include them in your workout
+Common intermittent fasting schedules and how to include them in your workout

 Time-restricted eating (TRE)